6. Packaging New Software¶

 6.4.
 Next Steps¶

 Even if it builds the .deb binary package, your packaging may have bugs.
-Many errors can be automatically detected by our tool lintian which can be run on both the source .dsc metadata file and the .deb binary package:
+Many errors can be automatically detected by our tool lintian which can be run on the source .dsc metadata file, .deb binary packages or .changes file:

 $ lintian hello_2.7-0ubuntu1.dsc $ lintian hello_2.7-0ubuntu1_amd64.deb